shivamuser75/coursera/README.md

 # coursera
 learning

 I am editing the README file.
-Adding some more details abput the project description.
+Adding some more details about the project description.